elijahorren/elijahorren/README.md

 ## 👋 Hi, I am Eli.

 I am a Sophmore from Charlotte, North Carolina, and enjoy playing Pokemon, producing music, and playing soccer.
-I am studying Cybersecurity, and would love to do that as a job in the fututre.
+I am studying Cybersecurity, and would love to do that as a job in the future.

-Your introduction ...

-Here is my Homepage your home page url</td>
+Here is my Homepage!

 ## 📊 Eli's GitHub